aaronparker/vcredist/README.md

 ## Tested On

 Tested on Windows 10 and Windows Server 2016 with PowerShell 5.1.
-Uses Start-BitsTransfer and uses the MDT Workbench - therefore the module does not currently support PowerShell Core.
+Install-VcRedist and Import-VcMdtApp require Windows and the MDT Workbench.
+Get-VcList, Export-VcXml and Get-VcRedist do work on PowerShell Core; however, most testing is completed on Windows PowerShell.

 ## To Do